egallesio/STklos/README.md

 of 23 new SRFIs.
 For a complete list of supported SRFIs, see https://www.stklos.net/srfi.html

 **February 2021**
 Support for 16 new [**SRFIs**](https://www.stklos.net/srfi.html).

 **November 2021**
 The 1.70 version supports 14 new [**SRFIs**](https://www.stklos.net/srfi.html).
-(We now have 98 SRFIs supported.)
+(We now have 98 SRFIs supported).
 The (new) `extensions` directory contains an OO binding to the [GTK+3](https://docs.gtk.org/gtk3/) toolkit.

+**August 2023**
+The 2.00 version is available.
+This version is conforming to R^7^RS (previous versions of STklos used to implement the R^5^RS standard).
+It adds support for 24 new [**SRFIs**](https://www.stklos.net/srfi.html) giving a complete support for 122 SRFIs.
+You can now use the [cURL](https://curl.se/libcurl/) library thanks to the new **curl** extension.

 SRFI Support
 ------------

-The current version of STklos supports several SRFIs.
-(A complete list of implemented SRFIs is available in the file SUPPORTED-SRFIS in the distribution.)
+The current version of STklos supports mre than 120 final SRFIs (a complete list of implemented SRFIs is available in the file SUPPORTED-SRFIS in the distribution).
 The goal is to support as many final SRFIs as possible.
 Any help on implementing other SRFIs on STklos is welcome.

 IDEs
 ----